its-saanvi/linux-mcsr/doc/minecraft/wayland/boat-eye.md

   - Remember to update your sensitivity in `minecraft/config/mcsr/standardsettings.json` if you're using StandardSettings, otherwise just change `minecraft/options.txt`.
 - Complete the steps from 2:30 to 3:40 in [osh's boat eye setup video](https://youtu.be/HcrrfsHrR_c?t=150).
 - In Ninjabrain Bot options > Optional Features > Boat Measurements, set the Default boat mode to "Green boat (with boat angle of 0)".
+- Finally, **turn off raw input** ingame (change it in StandardSettings if you're using it) - the waywall sens will only take affect if you do this.

 ## Method 2: Windows-like setup